robole/markdown-reference/markdown.md

 ### Horizontal Rule

-A horizontal rule is a line across the width of the page delinating the end of a section.
+A horizontal rule is a line across the width of the page delineating the end of a section.
 You can produce a horizontal rule (`<hr/>`) by placing three or more hyphens, asterisks, or underscores on a line by themselves.
 If you wish, you may use spaces between the hyphens or asterisks.

 	* * *

 	***

 	*****

 	- - -

 	---------------------------------------